tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 I wanted to scream, to run, but I couldn’t.
 My feet were rooted to the spot.

 Then the man stopped and lifted his head.
 No face.
 Just smooth featureless skin where features should have been, like someone had erased them.
 Even without eyes, I could feel him staring at me.
 I stumbled back, trying to get away.
 But before I could, he was on me.
 The knife swung upward, driving into my jaw.
 A rush of heat and pain flooded through me.

 The lights flickered and I was suddenly back in the thrift store, trembling on the ground as I ripped the overcoat off.
 My skin stung as I yanked it away from my body.

-Agatha stared down at me.
-“So the jacket made her sick?” she mocked.
+Agatha stared down at me, mocking me she said, “So the jacket made her sick?”

 I frantically felt my jaw, searching for the wound.

 “That death wasn’t yours,” Agatha said.
 She picked the overcoat off the ground and read aloud.
 “It was Michael’s.”
 She turned the tag around for me to see: “Michael: 06/21/71”

 “What was that?
 What’s happening?”
-I demanded.
+I was terrified and confused.

 “Thank God you got it off in time, otherwise it would’ve bound itself to you,” Agatha said.